PythonRSAS/pythonrsas.github.io/_posts/2019-3-01-6-Credit-Risk-Overview.md

 * **Election** -  how likely will a candidate win
 * **Government** -  how likely our allies will be supportive of our actions, etc.

+Monetary credit can be categorized in 4 groups: government, household, financial sector and non-financial companies.

+Below figure is from Visual Capitalist as of end of 2019, on governament debt.
 <figure>
   <img src="{{ "/images/posts/worldDebt.jpg" | relative_url }}">
-  <figcaption>Total Debt by Country- by Visual Capitalist</figcaption>
+  <figcaption>Total Debt by Country (government debt)- by Visual Capitalist</figcaption>
 </figure>